pranavvaidik/Gesture-Recognition-Project/README.md

 Gestures and Unity

-Code and animation clips as of 11/15/2022
+Code and animation clips as of 4/26/2023

-Includes complete functionality for digits and alphabet dataset.
+Includes complete functionality for digits, alphabet, and HANDSv2 dataset.

 # INSTRUCTIONS FOR USE OF DATASET GENERATION TOOL:
 First, you will need to create a 3D Unity Project.
 We have tested this project using Unity versions 2021.3.9f1 and 2021.3.8f1